robert-oros/artist-portfolio-app/README.md

 - `DELETE /api/portfolio/:id`: Delete a portfolio item

 File Upload
-- `POST /upload`: Upload an image file
+- `POST /api/upload`: Upload an image file associated with a portfolio item.
+This endpoint expects a `multipart/form-data` request with the image file.

 For detailed information on request/response formats and usage examples, please refer to the API Documentation in the API folder.